-In leukaemia this process gets out of control as the normal signals that stop the body making too many cells are ignored.
-So the cells go on dividing and do not mature.
+In leukaemia, this process gets out of control as the normal signals that stop the body making too many cells are ignored.
+This means the cells go on dividing and do not mature.

 These immature cells fill up the bone marrow and stop it from making new blood cells properly.
 As the lymphoblasts do not mature, they can't do the work of normal white blood cells (fight infection).
 And because the bone marrow is overcrowded with immature white cells, it can't make enough healthy red cells and platelets.

 ALL occurs most frequently in children under 15.
 In adults, it is most common between the ages of 15-25 and in people over 75.
 It's slightly more common in males than in females.